-Now, I’m not big on pushing you to buy things you don’t need, nor am I big on more equaling better—so in some ways, you might be thinking all these items are WAY too much for you to handle.
+Now, I’m not big on pushing you to buy things you don’t need, nor am I big on more equaling better—so in some ways, you might think all these items are WAY too much for you to handle.
 I understand.
-But there are a few reasons I think these sorts of sales might be good for some of you…

 If you think you might want to buy some of the e-books or courses included in the bundle, but aren’t really sure about paying full-price, well, now here’s your chance to buy them way cheaper.

 I personally think the bonuses make the best gifts—I’ve used many of them in the past for great stuff like online classes, art, and more.
-Here are the bonuses in the current bundle:

-Most bloggers love what they do, and they often work very, very hard without a lot of pay.
-As a reader, I’m grateful for so many that offer their words to me, for free (I’ve never paid a dime to read a blog).
+Most online creators love what they do, and they often work very, very hard.
+As a reader, I’m grateful for people who offer their words to me, free (I’ve never paid a dime to read a blog).

-Bundles aren’t for everyone, but they might be a blessing for some of you.
+Bundles aren’t for everyone, but they might be useful for some of you.
 I can’t imagine someone loving every single item in every bundle (and I can’t vouch for all the content in which I’m invited to participate), but don’t throw the baby out with the bathwater—I think there’s often something for almost everyone in these collections.